mina-fayazi/FullStackOpen/part2/README.md

 ### 2.14: The Phonebook, step 9
 - Implement functionality to delete entries from the phonebook with a dedicated delete button for each person in the list.

+### 2.15\*: The Phonebook, step 10
+- Add functionality to update an existing person’s phone number if it already exists in the phonebook.